Ford Explorer vs. the Competition - 2026 Model Comparison

 35.5 inches |

 Last but certainly not least, the Ford Explorer faces off against the Nissan Pathfinder.
-Although the Pathfinder begins with a slightly lower price tag, it’s easy to see how much you’re sacrificing by choosing Nissan over Ford.
+While you’ll notice the Explorer begins with a slightly lower price tag, it’s easy to see how much you’re sacrificing by choosing Nissan over Ford.
 As was the case in the previous two matchups, the Ford Explorer is once again the favorite when looking at horsepower and torque figures.
 Its standard 10-speed automatic transmission offers greater response and durability compared to the inferior 9-speed automatic of the Pathfinder.
 Better still, the Ford Explorer helps you save time and money at the pump thanks to superior fuel economy ratings.

+Other reasons to choose the Explorer over the Pathfinder include its standard 12.3-inch digital gauge cluster and integrated navigation system.
+Both of these great features all either unavailable or require a higher trim level of the Nissan Pathfinder.
 Superior rear legroom means those riding in the back seats will be more comfortable inside the Explorer.
-You’ll also have over 8 additional cubic feet of cargo storage, great for packing that extra suitcase for a weekend road trip.
+You’ll also have over 4 additional cubic feet of cargo storage, great for packing that extra suitcase for a weekend road trip.
 Finally, Ford includes an extra 2 years or 24,000 miles of roadside assistance coverage on the Explorer.

 Winner - Ford Explorer